netopyr/open-dolphin/subprojects/client-javascript/testrunner/README.md

 Prerequisites
 -------------
-Install node globally
+Install node globally.
+Used version to build '4.2.4'.

-Install karma-cli globally to use karma in the command line

-`> npm install -g karma-cli`

 Before karma execution make sure to run